yaoyaodedaqiuqiu/Qtomography-AI/README.md

 Includes scripts for generating and processing the Gibbs state data, simulating quantum measurements, and preparing datasets for training.

+#### `test/`

+Contains scripts and utilities for generating test data, evaluating the trained models, and visualizing the results.

 ### Previous Updates

+#### Update 2.0 : 2024/12/15

+- **Updated `requirements.txt`**: Ensured all necessary dependencies are listed and removed any redundant packages.
+- **Reorganized Project Structure**: Streamlined the repository by organizing all code into four main directories:
+    - **`train/`**: Contains training scripts and related utilities.
+    - **`model/`**: Houses model definitions and architectures.
+    - **`dataset/`**: Includes data generation and processing scripts.
+    - **`test/`**: Introduced for testing scripts and evaluation tools.
+- **Cleaned Up Files**: Removed previously redundant files to maintain a clean and efficient codebase.
+- **Introduced New Documentation**: Provided brief introductions for each of the four main directories.

+##### `train/`

+Contains scripts related to training the AI models, including the main training loop, evaluation, and visualization tools.

+##### `model/`

+Houses the neural network architectures used for predicting correlations in the quantum many-body system.

+##### `dataset/`

+Includes scripts for generating and processing the Gibbs state data, simulating quantum measurements, and preparing datasets for training.

+##### `test/`

+Introduced for generating test data, loading trained models, evaluating performance, and visualizing results.

 #### Update 1.0 : 2024/11/26